Skip to content

 United States

-Iranian drones struck the Mina Al-Ahmadi refinery — with 730,000 barrels per day capacity, among the Middle East's largest — and the Mina Abdullah refinery in Kuwait on 19 March, triggering fires at both facilities 1.
+Iranian drones struck the Mina Al-Ahmadi refinery (730,000 barrels per day capacity, among the Middle East's largest) and the Mina Abdullah refinery in Kuwait, triggering fires at both facilities.
 No injuries were reported.
-The attacks were the first Iranian strikes on Kuwaiti Energy infrastructure since the war began on 28 February.
+This was the first Iranian strike on Kuwaiti Energy infrastructure in this conflict.

 Republican leaders privately admit they cannot pass the largest war supplemental since Iraq, with opposition forming from fiscal hawks, anti-war conservatives, and Democrats alike — before a single committee hearing has been scheduled.